vincentspinosa/marijo1_POKER_AI/README.md

 Marijo1 is not super-human, and is beatable, if you are a good player and are focused, but it plays well, and with great speed.

-**You can find the full code of the algorithm in the ai/ folder.
-You can play against the ai with the code in the lab/ folder:**
+**You can play against Marijo1 with the script user_vs_ai.py in the lab/ folder.**

-You can play a full game against Marijo1 with lab/user_vs_ai.py, or hand by hand with lab/user_vs_ai_handsOnly.py.

-In both scripts, you can customize your playing experience.
+In it, you can customize your playing experience.
 Among other things, you can use the **print_ai_cards** variable, set to True or False, to print the cards of Marijo1 in the terminal.

 You can also use the **ai_verbose_level** variable to print different informations in the terminal: